Review: Line Chronic 101 Skis · 2024

 3/5

 Jake Renner gave 3 of 5 stars.
-Unfortunately, the Chronic 101's have an average to below average rating with regard to durability, credited to the 'improved' thin tip/tail tech.
-Thin tip/tail tech cuts back on weight by using less material in the tip and tail to offer a lighter swing weight, but kind of backfired as our 2024 demo fleet was already delaminating when we got our hands on them.
+Unfortunately, the Chronic 101s have an average to below-average rating concerning durability, credited to their "improved" thin tip/tail tech.
+Thin tip/tail tech cuts back on weight by using less material in the tip and tail to offer a lighter swingweight, but it backfired somewhat, as our 2024 demo fleet was already delaminating when we got our hands on them.

 Turn Ease